CMU-313/CMU-313.github.io/assignments/HW4.md

 Plan some testing, perform that testing on your microservice endpoints, and document it.
 At least some of this testing should be automated using Github Actions.
 As you have in previous assignments, you can create a test suite (ie. [pytest](https://flask.palletsprojects.com/en/2.2.x/testing/)) and have your workflow run the test suite.

-The deliverable for this task is a documented technical artifact; submit a snapshot of your github repository to the Gradescope assignment.
+The deliverable for this task is a documented technical artifact; submit a link of your github repository to the Gradescope assignment.
 This should include:

 1. a trained model that is deployable as a microservice; the microservice must take as input a query request with student data and return a prediction about that student’s graduate school success.
 This is the API for your microservice.
 It should also include